dobromyslov/sencha-extjs-maven/README.md

 # How to generate ExtJS 5 project with Sencha Cmd 5

-At the moment [Sencha ExtJS 5 Beta](http://www.sencha.com/blog/announcing-public-beta-of-ext-js-5/) is out.
+At the moment [Sencha Cmd 5.1](http://docs.sencha.com/extjs/5.1/getting_started/getting_started.html) is out.

-1. Download Sencha Cmd 5 as described in the announcement.
+1. Download and install Sencha Cmd 5.1 as described in getting started.
+Also take a look at the [Cmd 5.x docs](http://docs.sencha.com/cmd/5.x/intro_to_cmd.html).
-2. Generate new ExtJS 5 application:
+2. Generate new ExtJS 5.1 application:

     $ sencha generate app -ext MyApp src/main/application

-I don't recommend to add "ext" directory to the Git repository.
+I don't recommend to add "ext" directory with all ExtJS framework files to our Git repository.

 # How to build ExtJS project with Maven